Incoming Radio: HanRongDa HRD-757

 There are some nice pictures and specifications on the Raddy sales page.

 And I am left with the burning question: will I rewrite the User Manual for the HRD-757?
 First I want to see what they send me — if it’s the same as the horrendous RF757 manual.
-I would like to work out a methodology for radio manuals, both content and construction.
+I would like to work out a methodology for radio manuals, both content and document preparation technique.
 My rewrite of the XHDATA D-808 manual was done in Microsoft Publisher and it worked out fairly well, but it appears that Microsoft Word is more an “industry standard.”
+My D-808 manual was designed to be printed, but perhaps that’s not really worth the trouble.

-A couple of concerns have come up, one being a whole week with no update in tracking information; it could be lost (wouldn’t be the first time an AliExpress order never arrived).
-The other is the lack of a bandwidth setting for shortwave.
-It seems to me that most radios intended for shortwave listening include a bandwidth control.
+Another concern is the lack of a bandwidth setting for shortwave.
+It seems to me that radios intended for shortwave listening include a bandwidth control.
 Just looking at the radio shelf, I see most with a bandwidth control: Tecsun PL-330, PL-660, PL-990, Qodosen SR-286, DX-286, Sihuadon R-108, XHDATA D-109, D-808, Eton Elite Executive, and Sangean ATS-405.
 The LiJiANi Rd239 doesn’t have one.

 Tracking: